Jesus was travelling in Gentile territory when a woman approached and begged him to cure her little daughter, who was troubled in her mind.

 How did Jesus respond?
 He seemed reluctant, arguing that he had come to save Jewish people, not Gentiles.

 Desperate, the woman argued back.
-Could not he pity her, despite her nationality?
-If he were eating, wouldn’t he throw a few scraps to the dogs?
+Wouldn’t he pity her, despite her nationality?
+If he were eating, wouldn’t he throw scraps to the dogs?

 Jesus, taken aback by her persistence, rewarded her faith by curing her daughter.